 This prospectus is part of a registration statement on Form S-1 that we filed with the SEC using the "shelf" registration process.
-Under this shelf registration process, the Selling Securityholders may, from time to time, sell the securities offered by them described in this prospectus.
-We will not receive any proceeds from the sale by such Selling Securityholders of the securities offered by them described in this prospectus.
-This prospectus also relates to the issuance by us of the shares of Common Stock issuable upon the exercise of any Warrants.
-We will not receive any proceeds from the sale of shares of Common Stock underlying the Warrants pursuant to this prospectus, except with respect to amounts received by us upon the exercise of the Warrants for cash.
+Under this shelf registration process, the Selling Securityholder may, from time to time, sell the securities offered by it described in this prospectus.
+We will not receive any proceeds from the sale by such Selling Securityholder of the securities offered by it described in this prospectus.